Introduction to gauge theory: Another example of a symmetry: invariance of Einstein's field equation under arbitrary coordinate transformations

 Invariance of the form of an equation under an arbitrary coordinate transformation is customarily referred to as general covariance, and equations with this property are referred to as written in the covariant form.
 General covariance is a special case of gauge invariance.

-Maxwell's equations can also be expressed in a generally covariant form, which is as invariant under general coordinate transformation as Einstein's field equation.
+Maxwell's equations can also be expressed in a generally covariant form, which is as invariant under general coordinate transformation as the Einstein field equation.

 In quantum mechanics

 Quantum electrodynamics

 Until the advent of quantum mechanics, the only well known example of gauge symmetry was in electromagnetism, and the general significance of the concept was not fully understood.
-For example, it was not clear whether it was the fields E and B or the potentials V and A that were the fundamental quantities; if the former, then the gauge transformations could be considered as nothing more than a mathematical trick.
+For example, it was not clear whether it was the fields E and B or the potentials V and A that were the fundamental quantities; if E and B were the fundamental quantities, then the gauge transformations could be considered as nothing more than a mathematical trick to use on V and A.